 Why Have The Chinese Lion Dance At A Wedding?

-The Chinese lion dance is performed at a variety of occasions, but most notably during Chinese New Year.
+The Chinese lion dance, sometimes referred to as the dragon dance, is performed on a variety of occasions, but most notably during the Chinese New Year.

 This dance can also be performed at special occasions, cultural and religious festivals, grand openings for new businesses, and to honor specials guests.